 Become a Teaching Artist

-Mark DeGarmo Dance is a not-for-profit organization founded in 1987 as Dynamic Forms, Inc. We have produced over 100 dances and 28 international tours involving cultural diplomacy and exchange with 12 countries including Latin America, Europe and Russia.
+Mark DeGarmo Dance is a not-for-profit organization founded in 1987 as Dynamic Forms, Inc. MDD has produced over 100 dances and 30 international tours involving cultural diplomacy and exchange with 13 countries including Latin America, Europe and Russia.
 Our education programs target NYC PreK-5 public school students and multicultural communities under-served in the dance arts.
-The organization currently serves over 1,500 students and 200 classroom teachers in 5 Title 1 public schools in the Lower East Side and Far Rockaway and over 13,000 individuals annually across all programs.
-We recently launched our MoveUP!
-Dance Academy & Festival at our Studio 517 in The Clemente Center.
+The organization currently serves up to 1,000 students and 150 classroom teachers in 6 public elementary schools in 4 NYC boroughs and over 40,000 individuals annually across all programs.

-We seek dance teaching artists experienced working in under-served multicultural PreK-5 NYC public schools.
-The position is an excellent opportunity for skilled teaching artists to train, plan, teach, assess and evaluate their work over the longer term.
-Teaching Artists in Dance & Creativity will report to the Education Director with support from our administrative staff.
+We seek dance teaching artists experienced working in under-served multicultural PreK-5 NYC public schools and communities of color.
+The position is an excellent opportunity for passionate and skilled teaching artists to grow their professional teaching work over the longer term.
+Teaching Artists in Dance & Creativity will report to the Executive & Artistic Director with support from MDD administrative staff.

-- Participate in Mark DeGarmo Dance’s Professional Learning Program.
+- Participate in Mark DeGarmo Dance’s annual, paid Professional Learning Program.

-- Design and organize age-appropriate skills-based and interdisciplinary programs of study (10-48 lessons) grounded in dance arts.
+- Design and organize age-appropriate skills-based and interdisciplinary programs of study (16 lessons) grounded in Dance Arts and the elementary curricula.

 - Write projected and actual lesson plans, meeting notes and evaluations.

 - Facilitate collaborative team teaching with classroom teachers.

 - Create a safe and inclusive learning environment.